How to Build a Polymarket Trading Bot in 2026

 Approach 1: The Technical Route

-If you're a developer (or aspiring developer), here's what building a Polymarket trading bot from scratch looks like.
+If you're a developer (or aspiring developer), here's what Polymarket prediction bot development from scratch looks like.

 Step 1: Understand the Polymarket API